studersi/test-4/Tutorial-07-README.md

       SecRuleUpdateTargetById 981172 "!REQUEST_COOKIES:X0_org"
 ```

-We have thus dealt with the twenty different false alarms caused by the five requests with a anomaly score of 91.
-We used the ignore rules derived from them to deal with far more than half of the rule violations:
+We have thus handled the twenty different false alarms caused by the five requests with a anomaly score of 91.
+We used the ignore rules derived from them to handle far greater than half of the rule violations:

 ```bash
 $> (cat labor-07-example-error.log | grep -E "950911|960024|973300|973304|973306|973314|973316|973332|973333|973335|973338|981231|981243|981244|981245|981246|981248|981257" | grep "ARGS:message"; cat labor-07-example-error.log | grep 981172 | grep REQUEST_COOKIES:X0_org) | wc -l